Depo-Provera Lawsuit

 If granted, it could become the first significant mass tort of the new year.

-Plaintiffs argue that centralized pretrial proceedings through an MDL are critical to addressing the complexities of Depo-Provera lawsuits, which allege serious health issues, including meningiomas, linked to prolonged use of the contraceptive.
+Plaintiffs argue that centralized pretrial proceedings through an MDL are critical to addressing the complexities of Depo-Provera lawsuits, which allege serious health issues (including meningiomas) that are linked to prolonged use of the contraceptive.

 However, defendants are expected to oppose the motion and may propose transferring the cases to a District Court in New York.